-Even though the game of rugby has been around since the 1800s, we understand that not everyone is familiar with the terms, rules and the strategies of rugby.
+Even though the game of rugby has been around since 1823, we understand that not everyone is familiar with the terms, laws, and strategies of rugby.
 Understanding some of the fundamentals will make it more fun to watch - and give you the knowledge you need to cheer your heart out at our next match!

 Try – 5 points:

 A player scores a try by grounding the ball in his opponents’ in-goal.
 A try is worth five points.

 After scoring a try, the scoring team attempts to kick the ball through the uprights from any point on an imaginary line that runs the length of the field through where the ball was touched down.
 The conversion is worth 2 points.

 Penalty Kick – 3 points:

 After a penalty, a team may attempt to score by kicking the ball through the goal posts.